OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 For various reasons one could prefer to run WhiteRabbit from the command line.
 This is possible by specifying all the options one would normally select in the user interface in an .ini file.
-An example ini file can be found in the [iniFileExamples folder](https://github.com/OHDSI/WhiteRabbit/blob/master/iniFileExamples/WhiteRabbit.ini).
-Then, we can reference the ini file when calling WhiteRabbit from the command line:
+Example ini files can be found in the [iniFileExamples folder](https://github.com/OHDSI/WhiteRabbit/blob/master/iniFileExamples/WhiteRabbit.ini). `WhiteRabbit.ini` is a generic example, and there are also one or more database specific examples (e.g. `Snowflake.ini`) Then, we can reference the ini file when calling WhiteRabbit from the command line, e.g.:

 **Windows**